AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Increased Range.** When you cast a Spell that has a range of at least 10 feet and that requires you to make an Attack Roll, you can increase the Spell's range by 60 feet.

-**Spell Lock-On.** When you make a Ranged Spell Attack, you can use your Reaction to set the target's AC for that Attack to 10, rather than their regular AC.
-You can use this feature only if you haven't moved during this turn, and after you use this feature, your speed is 0 until the end of the current turn.
+**Magic Lock-On.** When you make a Ranged Spell Attack, you can use your Reaction to set the target's AC for that Attack to 10, rather than their regular AC.
+You can use this feature only if you haven't moved during this turn, and after you use this feature, your Speed is 0 until the end of the current turn.

 :